julian-molina/Documentation/_includes/trading_engine/fails.md

 <!--------------------------------------------- CONTENT starts -->

-In the context of the quoted asset or the base asset, *fails* are calculated relative to the asset in question.

-However, when the context of the asset is not specified, then *fails* are calculated in a consolidated manner, converting the respective balances to perform the calculations.

-{% include note.html content="Learn the specifics about the underlying calculations on the page explaining the initial targets in the trading system." %}
+{% include note.html content="The workings of the fail counts are analogous to the workings of the hits counts, reversing the sign.
+That is, when profit loss is negative, it is counted as a fail.
+Please refer to the definition of *hits* for the details." %}

 <!--------------------------------------------- CONTENT ends -->